stapler/netbeans-stapler-plugin/README.md

 To do:

-* Stapler view navigation should walk up the inheritance hierarchy if necessary
+* Stapler view navigation should walk up the inheritance hierarchy if necessary, and consider a nested class if the caret is in one
 * Stapler view creation should assume src/main/resources if there are multiple resource folders available
 * extend Output Window hyperlink to work from `hudson-dev:run`
 * find usages, find subtypes, etc. inside and between Jelly pages